leiadpc/unofficial-appimages/README.md

 Requests welcome, if any of these are out of date open an issue and I will work on getting them updated

+### Games
+These AppImages include the necessary game data, just download and run.

+- [OpenTyian](https://github.com/opentyrian/opentyrian): An open-source port of the scrolling shooter Tyrian.
+- [OpenTyian2000](https://github.com/KScl/opentyrian2000): Fork of OpenTyian for Tyrian 2000.

 ### Source Ports
 These AppImages do not contain any game data, you need to have a copy of the game already to drop them into.